golemfactory/golem-docs/src/pages/docs/quickstarts/js-quickstart.md

 !!!
 Note

-    If you have encountered problems, contact us on the discord channel or take a look here: [Yagna troublesooting](https://handbook.golem.network/requestor-tutorials/flash-tutorial-of-requestor-development)
+    If you have encountered problems, contact us on the [discord channel](https://chat.golem.network/)

 #### Start the daemon